Featurevisor

 bucketBy: userId

-Given we used userId attribute as the bucketBy value, it means no matter which application or device the user is using, as long as the userId attribute's value is the same, the same value(s) of the feature will be consistently assigned to that particular user.
+Given we used userId attribute as the bucketBy value, it means no matter which application or device the user is using, as long as the userId attribute's value is the same in context, the same value(s) of the feature will be consistently evaluated for that particular user.

 If you want to bucket users against multiple attributes together, you can do as follows: